sgtsmall/VK2BV_Direwolf/docs/VK2BV_direwolffull_build.md

 This document covers the Full image.
 It assumes you have a screen keyboard and mouse attached.

-There is also a lite image build (https://github.com/sgtsmall/VK2BV_Direwolf/blob/master/docs/VK2BV_direwolflite_build.md) This starts with a network based command line.
+There is also a [lite image build document](https://github.com/sgtsmall/VK2BV_Direwolf/blob/master/docs/VK2BV_direwolflite_build.md) This starts with a network based command line.

 From time to time you may need to completely rebuild the image.
 These instructions and some scripts represent a minimal set of installs and script changes that were needed to build the image.
 I ended up automating several of these steps and these notes are the result.
 Your mileage may vary!!!